-All commits and pull requests to the Synse Plugin SDK trigger a build in Circle CI.
-The CI configuration can be found in the repo's .circleci/config.yml file.
+All commits and pull requests to the Synse Plugin SDK trigger a build on our Jenkins CI server.
+The CI configuration can be found in the repo's .jenkins file.
 In summary, a build triggered by a commit will:

-- Install dependencies
+- · Install dependencies

 - · Run linting

 - · Check formatting

 - Run tests with coverage reporting (and upload results to CodeCov)

 - Build the example plugins in the examples directory